-5.6.2.8.4 Where a bearing lies exactly on a boundary between two sectors, the owner of the site may use either of the two sector inclinations

-5.6.2.8.5 Where two boundaries of a site have an angle between them that is greater than 180 (meaning the building recession sunlight access planes cannot be inclined at right angles in plan from the boundaries to all the areas adjoining the boundaries), an intermediary building recession sunlight access control plane shall be inclined to cover the whole area between the two closest positions where lines can be drawn at right angles to the boundaries using the edges of the two adjoining building recession planes to determine the direction and slope of the intermediary recession plane.
+- 5.6.2.8.4 Where a bearing lies exactly on a boundary between two sectors, the owner of the site may use either of the two sector inclinations - Where two boundaries of a site have an angle between them that is greater than 180° (meaning the sunlight access planes cannot be inclined at right angles in plan from the boundaries to all the areas adjoining the boundaries), a sunlight access control plane shall be inclined to cover the whole area between the two closest positions where lines can be drawn at right angles to the boundaries.
 Where the two boundaries are in different bearing sectors the owner of the site may use either of the two sector inclinations for the area between the boundaries.

-- 5.6.2.8.6 Where a boundary abuts a public accessway or drainage reserve, the boundary shall be taken from the furthest boundary of the public accessway or drainage reserve, or any combination of these areas. - 5.6.2.8.6 (i) Where a boundary abuts an access strip, access lot, public accessway, drainage reserve, right-of-way, or any combination of these areas, the boundary shall be taken from the furthest boundary. - 5.6.2.8.6(ii) Where a boundary abuts an unencumbered access strip, access lot, public accessway, drainage reserve, other legally unencumbered reserve, or any combination of these areas, which is in excess of 3 metres in width, the boundary shall bet taken from the furthest boundary. - 5.6.2.8.6(iii) Where a boundary abuts an unencumbered access strip, access lot, public accessway, drainage reserve, other legally unencumbered reserve, or any combination of these areas which is 3 metres or less in width, the boundary shall bet taken from the closest boundary. - 5.6.2.8.7 Where a site in an Area of Change Medium Density Residential Area abuts a property zoned Outer Residential Area the building recession plane for the Outer Residential Area shall apply along the shared boundary. - 5.6.2.8.8 In the Oriental Bay Height Area (Appendix 4) building recession planes do not apply except on boundaries with adjacent residential properties that are located outside the Oriental Bay Height Area.
+- 5.6.2.8.6 Where a boundary abuts a public accessway or drainage reserve, the boundary shall be taken from the furthest boundary of the public accessway or drainage reserve, or any combination of these areas. - 5.6.2.8.7 Where a site in an Area of Change abuts a property zoned Outer Residential Area the building recession plane for the Outer Residential Area shall apply along the shared boundary. - 5.6.2.8.8 In the Oriental Bay Height Area (Appendix 4) building recession planes do not apply except on boundaries with adjacent residential properties that are located outside the Oriental Bay Height Area.